vahidshahverdi/Equivariant/README.md

 ## Purpose

 This repository is intended to ensure reproducibility of the results provided in the paper.
 All code and data provided here allow readers to recreate the main findings.

-## Project Structure

- **Code File**: The Jupyter notebook is necessary to run the model, perform data preprocessing, and reproduce figures from the paper.
+The Jupyter notebook is necessary to run the model, perform data preprocessing, and reproduce figures from the paper.

 ## Reproducing the Results